AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

 ## How to read this document
 This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of SML.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/stu3/profiling.html).

-The starting point for the profiles included in this implementation guide is the [{{site.data.fhir.igName}}](StructureDefinition-composition-sml-1.html) profile, which references the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.
+The starting point for the profiles included in this implementation guide for a pharmacist shared medicines list is the [{{site.data.fhir.igName}}](StructureDefinition-composition-sml-1.html) profile, which references the additional profiles necessary to assert [conformance](conformance.html) for this implementation guide.

 For implementers interested in representing shared medicines list information as a list, and not a document, the starting point is the [List of Medicine Items for a Patient](StructureDefinition-list-meditems-1.html) profile.